YashK-1/customer_churn_prediction/README.md

 ## 📊 Customer Churn Prediction

-This project is a complete **end-to-end Machine Learning solution** to predict customer churn in a telecom company.
+This project is a complete **End-to-End Machine Learning solution** to predict customer churn in a telecom company.
 It includes:

 - Data Cleaning & Feature Engineering
 - Model Training with Logistic Regression, Random Forest, and XGBoost